arredondojullianjoseph/point-kinetics-solver/README.md

 The six-group solver's asymptotic period agrees with the inhour equation to within 0.21%, confirming the ODE solver is behaving correctly in that timescale.

 That remaining 0.21% isn't necessarily solver error.
 The inhour equation describes the *pure* asymptotic mode, but the actual transient is six exponential terms (one per precursor group), and the fastest still hasn't completely vanished by t = 40 s.
-Pushing the fit window later would lower the erorr even further.
+Pushing the fit window later would lower the error even further.

 ## What's Next?
 - **Prompt Jump Approximation:** Verifying the near-instant power jump right after the step insertion against the analytical ratio, $n(0^+)/n(0^-) = \beta/(\beta - \rho)$.